-- Generation dispatchers suspend remaining regulation, when directed by PJM prior to shedding load. - Transmission dispatchers / DPs shed an amount of load equal to or in excess of the amount requested by PJM dispatcher (Mid-Atlantic Region operators refer to Attachment E for specific allocation) within 5 minutes of the issued directive.
+• Generation dispatchers suspend remaining regulation, when directed by PJM prior to shedding load.

+- Transmission dispatchers / DPs shed an amount of load equal to or in excess of the amount requested by PJM dispatcher (Mid-Atlantic Region operators refer to Attachment E for specific allocation) within 5 minutes of the issued directive.
 The load shed plan must consider/recognize priority/critical load as described in the Note below. - Transmission / Generation dispatchers notify management of the emergency procedure. - Transmission dispatchers / DPs consider the use (or continued use) of public appeals to conserve electricity usage and consider the use of public announcements of the emergency. - Transmission dispatchers notify governmental agencies, as applicable. - Transmission dispatchers / DPs maintain the requested amount of load relief until the load shed order is cancelled by PJM dispatcher. - Transmission Owner may coordinate with BtMG facility interconnected to the transmission system, or through the relevant electric distribution utility, during expected prolonged emergency load dump/shed or as otherwise necessary to help mitigate a grid emergency.
 As BtMG facilities do not participate in the wholesale energy market, any request to operate for the purpose of helping to mitigate a wholesale market issue is on a voluntary basis at the discretion of the BtMG owner, other than the existing Non-Retail BtMG provisions.
-Any request to operate to mitigate a wholesale market issue will be communicated to the BtMG as a voluntary request at the discretion of the BtMG owner, other than the existing Non-Retail BtMG provisions.
+Any request to operate to mitigate a wholesale market issue will be communicated to the BtMG as a voluntary request at the discretion of the BtMG owner, other than the existing of the BtMG owner, other than the existing non-Retail BtMG owner, other than the existing non-Retail BtMG owner, other than the existing of the BtMG owner, other than the discretion of the BtMG owner, other than the existing of the BtMG owner, other than the existing of the BtMG owner, other than the existing Non-Retail BtMG provisions.
 Refer to Manual 14D Appendix A for more information regarding BtMG. - Transmission dispatchers report the amount of load curtailed / restored upon implementation to the PJM Power Dispatcher.

 Member Load shed plans must recognize priority and critical load including: Essential health and public safety facilities such as hospitals, police, fire facilities, 911 facilities, wastewater treatment facilities; Facilities providing electric service to facilities associated with the Bulk Electric System including off-site power to generating stations, substation light and power; Critical gas infrastructure used to supply gas pipeline pumping plants, processing and production facilities; and Telecommunication facilities.
+Member load shed plans must recognize: